 Unique Opportunities

 Here at Upstate, we are strong believers in our residents being “Emergency Physicians Plus”, meaning that not only do we love our clinical shifts in the department, but that we, in addition, pursue our other passions within the medical community.
-Our residents have the unique opportunities to take advantage of during their time here, whether it be traveling across the oceans to provide medical care in other countries, or taking action and helping out with legislation that affects emergency medicine physicians and our colleagues in the medical field.
+Our residents have the unique opportunities to take advantage of during their time here, whether it be traveling across the oceans to provide medical care in other countries, providing medical care at events here in our community or taking action and helping out with legislation that affects emergency medicine physicians and our colleagues in the medical field.
+Whatever your interests or passions are, here at Upstate you will be supported and encouraged to pursue those passions.

 The American College of Emergency Physicians is one of the main professional organizations that EM doctors are a part of.
 Each year ACEP holds an annual assembly which our EM-3s and many faculty attend.
 World renowned emergency physicians give various lectures and presentations on the newest research and recent hot topics.
 It is also a great place to network with other EM physicians and healthcare systems as our residents transition out of their last year as residents and into their first jobs as attendings or fellows.